UpgradGhuleSiddharth/Melanoma-Detection-Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Image augmentation got rid of overfitting
+- Rectifying the class imbalance got rid of underfitting

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- Tensorflow - version 2.8.0
+- Numpy - version 1.19.5
+- Pandas - version 1.1.5
+- Matplotlib - version 3.2.2
-- library - version 1.0
+- Scikit-learn - version 1.0.2
-- library - version 2.0
+- Augmentor - version 0.2.10
-- library - version 3.0
+- PIL - version 7.1.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->